You’re fired! Not a phrase heard often in the sector

 “Fired?
 Really?
 Does this happen?
 I wish more would be fired, the incompetence in this sector is one of the reasons I will probably lose confidence in the system.”

 “My position does allow me a line of sight to the HR processes in some of the terminations at my org.
 All of those reasons explain why people I know of were fired: those that were promoted too high too fast and aren’t competent in their current roles are often “downsized”, those who chronically bump heads with their superiors are often “downsized” (whether personality clashes or differences of philosophy), and I’ve seen an (otherwise) good employee drive drunk once using the company vehicle (and then lie about it!) “resign” in the middle of the investigation.
 In my org, at least, many more employees are “downsized” or during a “restructure” their job description changes, and they’re asked to reapply and don’t get it.
 Not too many are outright fired (due to legal liability that would open us up to).
 Others simply don’t have their contracts renewed when they expire.”

 Where we’re headed

-Gross generalization: this sector’s work-force profile is the way it is because of the nature of the work and the unique -and recent- exponential growth in the number of aid entities in the last 20 years.
+Gross generalization: this sector’s work-force profile is the way it is because of the nature of the work and the unique -and recent- exponential growth in both the size the number of aid entities in the last 20 years.